expo/expo/docs/pages/bare/hello-world.md

 import { Terminal } from '~/ui/components/Snippet';
 import { InlineCode } from '~/components/base/code';

 A bare React Native app is a project where developers make direct changes to their native `ios` and `android` project directories, rather than continuously generating them on demand using the [Expo config (**app.json**) and prebuild](/workflow/prebuild).

-All tools and services offered by Expo including [EAS](/eas), Expo CLI, and the libraries in the Expo SDK are built to **fully support** bare React Native apps.
+All tools and services offered by Expo including [EAS](/eas), Expo CLI, and the libraries in the Expo SDK are built around bare React Native apps.

-> If you already have a React Native app and want to use Expo tools, read the [existing apps guide](/bare/existing-apps).

-Before you get started with a bare React Native project, make sure you set up your environment for [React Native CLI](https://reactnative.dev/docs/environment-setup).
+Before you get started with a React Native app, make sure you set up your environment for [React Native CLI](https://reactnative.dev/docs/environment-setup).

-Now we can bootstrap a new bare project with `create-expo-app`.
-If you want to bootstrap a project with `npx react-native init` then you'll need to [install and configure the `expo` package](/bare/installing-expo-modules) manually.
+Bootstrap a new React Native project with `create-expo-app`.
+If you have an existing project or want to bootstrap with `npx react-native init` then you will need to [install the `expo` package](/bare/installing-expo-modules) manually.

 <Terminal cmd={[
 "# Create a new native project",
 "$ npx create-expo-app --template bare-minimum",
 ]} cmdCopy="npx create-expo-app --template bare-minimum" />

-Change into your project directory, then run this project locally:
+Change into your project directory, then build the apps locally:

 <Terminal cmd={[
 '# Build your native Android project',